DamoonDarvishi/DamoonDarvishi/README.md

 ### Hi, I'm Damoon Darvishi 👋

 <p align="center">
 <bold>Hello and welcome to my GitHub!
 My name is Damoon, and I am a frontend developer passionate about building innovative solutions to complex problems.
-I am based out in Munich.
+I'm living now in Munich, Germany.
 A motto I try to follow is “The more that you read, the more things you will know.
-The more that you learn, the more places you'll go.” - Dr. Seuss.
-Nice to virtually meet you! </bold>
+The more that you learn, the more places you'll go.”</bold>
 </p>

 <p align="center">